novex-ai/parallel-parrot/README.md

 Other Features:
 - Fast asynchronous (concurrent) requests using aiohttp and uvloop, with support for notebook environments
 - Python logging support
-- Runs a single request first, without retries.
-This helps in troubleshooting API access, with a clean stacktrace for authorization and access errors.
-Also, uses that request to pull [rate limit information](https://platform.openai.com/docs/guides/rate-limits) from the OpenAI API to configure the parallel requests to run as fast as possible.
 - Automatic retries, with exponential backoff, jitter, and dynamic header-based delays
 - Uses standard Python [string.Template](https://docs.python.org/3/library/string.html#string.Template) strings for prompt templates.  e.g. `"summarize: ${input}"`
 - "Batteries included" with pre-engineered prompt templates